thinkjs/www.thinkjs.org/view/en/doc/2.0/crontab.md

 node www/prodution.js home/index/index;
 ```

-Create the directory `crontab` in the project, and put the above executable script as a file in this directory.
+This would create the directory `crontab` in the project, and put the above executable script as a file in this directory.

 ### Timed Execution